colhountech/Asteroids2D/01-README.md

 ### init()

-init always runs first when you load the webpage. so far it doesn't do much.
+The `init()` function always runs first when you load the webpage. (actually this is another handler and it's attached to the handler that runs every time a webpage loads). so far our init() function doesn't do much.

 ```js
     canvas = document.getElementById("gameCanvas");